-When I first met my husband, I thought he was cute and smart and really fun to talk to, but I very nearly discounted him because of his profession.
+When I first met my husband, I thought he was cute and smart and really fun to talk to.
+Bu I very nearly discounted him because of his profession.

 Let’s take a moment to recognize how silly and shortsighted that is.

-So when I met my husband and heard that he was a computer programmer, I made a whole bunch of fast assumptions about him: must be analytical, must be shy, must not be creative.
+So, when I met my husband and heard that he was a computer programmer, I made a whole bunch of hasty assumptions about him: must be analytical, must be shy, must not be creative.

-Oof, even writing this makes me squirm.
-What a judgemental person I was – and all because I hadn’t realized my own self fully yet.
+Oof!
+Even writing this makes me squirm.
+What a judgmental person I was — and all because I hadn’t fully realized my own self yet.

 We weren’t compatible in careers or hobbies (other than our mutual love for coffee shops), but we were compatible in our values: hard work, ambition and a lack of desire to chase money just for the sake of outward success.

-My husband is still never going to list my favorite hobbies as his and vice versa, but since we’re both naturally curious people and interested in what makes the other tick, we can still share those hobbies and do on a regular basis.
+My husband still never is going to list my favorite hobbies as his and vice versa, but since we’re both naturally curious people and interested in what makes the other tick, we still can share those hobbies and do them on a regular basis.
 It’s a win/win.

-Want even more good news about compatability?
-Studies show that being less compatible can also enable a couple to withstand some of life’s difficulties more easily.
-Live Science discusses a few studies of couples who’ve been married for decades or longer and discovered an interesting benefit of differences in personality (as discovered by University of California’s Robert Levenson):
+Want even more good news about compatibility?
+Studies show that being less compatible also can enable a couple to withstand some of life’s difficulties more easily.
+Live Science discusses a few studies of couples who’ve been married for decades or longer.
+The studies discovered an interesting benefit of differences in personality (as discovered by University of California’s Robert Levenson):